blackbaud/skyux-docs/content/blog/2016-02-19/index.md

 markdown: true
 ---

-Design-oriented updates in SkyUX versions 1.5.0 - 1.5.9
+Design-oriented updates in SKY UX versions 1.5.0 - 1.5.9

 <!-- more -->

 ## Recently completed

 ### [Page summary](http://skyux.developer.blackbaud.com/components/pagesummary/)
-We have begun to create layout directives to streamline the design and development of features using core SkyUX layout patterns.
+We have begun to create layout directives to streamline the design and development of features using core SKY UX layout patterns.
 The first of these is the Page Summary.

 ### [Alert](http://skyux.developer.blackbaud.com/components/alert/)
-We wrapped the Bootstrap Alert component to simplify making alerts dismissible and follow SkyUX styling.
+We wrapped the Bootstrap Alert component to simplify making alerts dismissible and follow SKY UX styling.

 ### [Avatar](http://skyux.developer.blackbaud.com/components/avatar/)
 This allows for uploading and displaying an image to identify a record.